jamesETsmith/jamesetsmith.github.io/resume_typst/modules_en/professional.typ

     date: [Aug.
 2014 - Aug.
 2020],
     location: [Boulder, CO],
     description: list(
-      [Implemented a hybrid MPI-OpenMP parallelized version of the HCI algorithm in the Sharma Group's C++ software Dice.], [Built decision tree and graph neural network models to predict etching reaction outcomes and trained these models with experimentally observed data.], [Frequently contributed to the PySCF quantum chemistry package, implementing new features and handling bug reports.], [Wrote a new module for the PySCF package to interface with Dice enabling the investigation previously intractable systems.], [Organized and led a workshop on software best practices for graduate students and post doctoral researchers with staff from the Molecular Sciences Software Institute (MOLSSI).], ),
+      [Implemented a hybrid MPI-OpenMP parallelized version of the Heatbath Configuration Interaction (HCI) algorithm in the Sharma Group's C++ software Dice.], [Derived and implemented gradients of the HCI electronic Hamiltonian with respect to atomic positions enabling first-principles geometry optimization.], [Built decision tree and graph neural network models to predict etching reaction outcomes and trained these models with experimentally observed data.], [Frequently contributed to the open source PySCF quantum chemistry package, implementing new methods, features and handling bug reports.], [Wrote a new module for the PySCF package to interface with Dice enabling the investigation of previously intractable systems.], [Organized and led a workshop on software best practices for graduate students and post doctoral researchers with staff from the Molecular Sciences Software Institute (MOLSSI).], ),
     tags: ("Python", "C++", "C++11", "multithreading", "OpenMP", "MPI", "CMake", "machine learning", "scikit-learn", "Linux")